 My friend Ed Gibney has written on each and every one of the thought experiments in Julian Baggini’s, The Pig That Wants to Be Eaten: 100 Experiments for the Armchair Philosopher.
 He has also summarized his own 100 blog posts on Baggini’s 100 thought experiments in “What I learned from 100 Philosophy Thought Experiments.”

-(Here is his summary of, and commentary on, Baggini’s thought experiments dealing with metaphysics.
-It follows from a previous post on thought experiments dealing with knowledge.
-I have added my own brief reflections at the bottom of the page.)
+(Here is his summary of, and commentary on, Baggini’s thought experiments dealing with logic.
+It follows from a previous post on thought experiments about epistmology.
+I have added my own brief reflections at the bottom of the page.

 From Ed Gibney’s blog, reprinted with permission.

 First off, as seen in #42 Take the Money and Run, logic puzzles alone don’t always teach us much.
 However, #6 Wheel of Fortune helps us see that our guts are bad at statistics.
 And to solve any paradox, like the one in #70 An Inspector Calls, you must carefully define unclear terms. #64 Nipping the Bud shows that simple answers to complex situations are always wrong in some way.
 And via #49 The Hole in the Sum of the Parts, it’s a “category mistake” to treat concrete things and abstract ideas as if they both existed as singular entities.